-The Support at Home Programme, due to launch in 2025, marks a big leap forward in Australia’s aged‑care reform.
-In this running series unpacking the Strengthened Aged Care Quality Standards, we’ve already covered how person‑centred care (Standard 3) shapes daily practise.
-For continuous improvement in aged care, we will now discuss Standard 4: The Environment—the benchmark for designing safe, purposeful spaces that protect older Australians’ dignity, independence and health.
+The Support at Home Programme, which commenced on 1 November 2025, represents a significant step forward in Australia’s aged‑care reform.
+In this ongoing series unpacking the Strengthened Aged Care Quality Standards, we’ve already explored how person‑centred care (Standard 3) shapes daily practice.
+For continuous improvement in aged care, we will now focus on Standard 4: The Environment—the benchmark for designing safe, purposeful spaces that uphold older Australians’ dignity, independence and wellbeing.

 What Standard 4 Means

-Standard 4 states that every setting where care is delivered.
-Whether a client’s living room or a 120‑bed home, it must be safe, clean, comfortable and support everyday living.
-Infection prevention and control (IPC) should not just be bolt‑on.
-It should be woven through the entire environment to protect older people, visitors and staff.
-The Standard applies to providers registered in Categories 4, 5 and 6 under the new system.
+Standard 4 requires every care setting to be safe, clean, comfortable, and supportive of daily living.
+Infection prevention and control (IPC) shouldn’t be treated as an afterthought—it must be embedded throughout the environment to protect residents, visitors, and staff.
+This Standard applies to providers registered in Categories 4, 5, and 6 under the new system.

 For the elderly: “I feel safe and supported where I live.”